 Unique call IDs are extremely important for troubleshooting.
 They allow you locate a call in the database and find call information in the billing engine logs or RADIUS detail files.
 Finally (and this is the most important thing), when reporting call problems to the PortaOne Support team or your business partner, a call ID helps to prevent confusion and allows the problem to be solved quickly.

 In order to find the h323-conf-id for a call, do the following:

-1. From the main menu, go to Trace Session.
+1. From the main menu, go to Toolbox and open Trace session.

 1. Make sure that someone in your organization is subscribed to the PortaBilling® mail alerts (especially “Missing critical information”).
 This will help you to detect problems early.

 2. Find the h323-conf-id for this call.
-This is a unique ID (a string of four hex numbers) generated by the gateway when the call was started, which will help you to exactly identify this particular call among all the others.
+This is a unique ID (a string of four hex numbers) generated by the gateway when the call was started. h323-conf-id will help you to exactly identify this particular call among all the others.
 You can find this ID by doing one of the following:

 · Looking at the statistics on your gateway.

-3. Use BE Log Viewer on the web interface to find all of the information about call processing there.
+3. Go to the Log viewer panel to check all of the information about call processing there.